ErikMaung/experimental/README.md

 &copy; 2025

-This is the experimental page of [Erik Maung's GitHub pages](https://erikmaung.github.io/experimental).
+This is the experimental webpage of [Erik Maung's GitHub pages](https://erikmaung.github.io/experimental).

 For my homepage, navigate to the [root page](https://erikmaung.github.io/).